stellar/js-stellar-sdk/docs/readme.md

 ### Creating a simple payment transaction

-js-stellar-lib exposes the [`TransactionBuilder`](https://github.com/stellar/js-stellar-base/blob/master/src/transaction_builder.js) class from js-stellar-base.
+js-stellar-sdk exposes the [`TransactionBuilder`](https://github.com/stellar/js-stellar-base/blob/master/src/transaction_builder.js) class from js-stellar-base.
 This class allows you to add operations to a transaction via chaining.
 You can construct a new `TransactionBuilder`, call `addOperation`, call `addSigner`, and `build()` yourself transaction.
 Below are two examples, reflecting the two ways of dealing with the [sequence number](#sequence-number).

 ```javascript
 /**